'Abd Allah II ibn 'Ali 'Abd ash-Shakur

 Hearing of an Italian trade mission headed to Harar, he ordered troops to intercept them and to turn them back or kill them.
 The Italians were killed at Jildessa.
-This gave Menelik II a casus belli, based on protecting trade, with the added impetus to foreclose Italian takeover of the city.
-In late 1886 Menelik II moved troops toward Harar.
+This gave Menelik II a casus belli, based on protecting trade, with the added impetus to prevent the Italian takeover of the city.

-The ughaz (malakh) of the Somali Gadabuursi, Ughaz Nur II, had established strong relations with Amir Abdullahi, and in December 1886, when Harar was threatened by Menelik II, Ughaz Nur sent Gadabuursi askaris to support Amir Abdullahi.
+At around the end of 1886 Menelik II ordered his troops to march eastwards towards Harar.
+He seems to have hoped for a time to make Amir Abdullahi accept his suzerainty without battle, but the chief proved obdurate.
+Tradition states that when his advisers warned him of the size of the Shewan army, and suggested that he should temporize by handing over some weapons, he proudly retorted, "I did not ask you how much power Menelik possesses; I asked you a simple question, 'Will the book allow us to give up arms to a kafir?'"
+The Amir is said to have thereupon imprisoned his courtiers, and prepared to embark on a jihad, or holy war.

-Amir Abdullahi responded to the first Ethiopian military probe with a night attack on their camp at Hirna that included fireworks; the Ethiopians panicked at the pyrotechnics and fled toward the Asabot and Awash Rivers.
+Amir Abdullahi responded to the advance force led by Walda Gabryiel, decisively defeating them at the Battle of Hirna.
 When the Negus Menelik personally led a second attack a few months later, the Amir misjudged the quality of these troops and attempted to repeat his earlier success with a second night attack.
-"Had he allowed the enemy to attack the walled city, where his few Krupp cannon might have been effective, the Shoans might have suffered a defeat with serious political consequences," Marcus notes.
-However, the Battle of Chelenqo (Chalanqo) destroyed the Amir's army, the Amir fled, with his wives and children, into the desert country east of Harar.
+"Had he allowed the enemy to attack the walled city, where his few Krupp cannon might have been effective, the Shewans might have suffered a defeat with serious political consequences," Marcus notes.
+However, the Battle of Chelenqo destroyed the Amir's army, the Amir fled, with his wives and children, towards Berbera east of Harar, where he sought refuge with the chief of Geri.
 He left his uncle Ali Abu Barka to submit to Menelik and ask clemency for the people of Harar.
+Menelik entered a few days later unopposed, and having posted his troops outside the town, no looting took place.

 Abdullahi later returned to Harar to live as a Sufi religious scholar.
 He died there in 1930.